 Figure 1 – Overall (all six ratios) and individual ratio false exclusion rates, using the ASTM E2926 match criterion, for between-lab comparisons of samples originating from the same source.
 The false exclusion rate using raw ratios (blue), SRM 1831 normalized ratios (red), and SRM 1831 normalized ratios with a minimum 3% RSD (green) is shown.

-Although the overall false exclusion rate improved after normalization and after establishing a minimum 3% RSD with the normalized ratios, the false exclusion rate was still unacceptably high.
+Although the overall false exclusion rate improved after normalization and after establishing a minimum 3% RSD with the normalized ratios, the false exclusion rate for data acquired by different laboratories, with different instrument configurations was still unacceptably high.
 This suggests that combining element ratio databases from multiple labs is not currently feasible.
 It should be noted, however, that the K1/Q1/Q2 specimens used for these comparisons were thin, irregular fragments.
 Therefore, shape effects and escape depth effects also played a role in the element ratio differences observed between labs.
 It may be possible to develop a shared database using only flat, full-thickness specimens that are infinitely thick for the elements of interest; full-thickness fragments are usually available for the known sample.

 3.3.3.
 LIBS Results (Interlaboratory Exercise 2)